Updated 2023

 If cost is not a worry, or a splurge is the intention.

-- Plan a gluten-free getaway: For a special someone, plan a gluten-free getaway.
-Let them relax, enjoy, with no worries about food!
+- Plan a gluten-free getaway: For someone special, plan a gluten-free getaway.
+Let them relax and enjoy, with no worries about food!

 Here are two dedicated gluten-free stops

-Inn on Randolph 100 percent GF inn located in the Napa Valley
+Inn on Randolph is a 100 percent GF inn located in the Napa Valley

 Anamaya A dedicated gluten-free resort in Costa Rica

-For a list of gluten-free B & Bs in the Eastern US ( not dedicated but with GF options)
+For a list of gluten-free B & Bs in the Eastern US ( not dedicated but with GF options)0

 - GF food delivery service can be a one-time gluten-free meal delivery or ongoing, depending on budget.

-- Bread Maker- The Zojirushi breadmaker is “the ultimate” in bread makers for the gluten-free baker.
+- Bread Maker: *Zojirushi Breadmaker is “the ultimate” in bread makers for the gluten-free baker.
 Read this summary for additional gluten-free bread maker options.

 - A wine club subscription– Wine is gluten-free.
 For the enthusiast, a wine club subscription is a fun idea.
 Looking for a new twist- try a dry farm wine club.